zeta-squared/shopper-api/README.md

 # Shopper API
-An API backend built to support the [shopper](https://github.com/zeta-squared/shopper) React application.
+A [Flask](https://flask.palletsprojects.com/en/stable/) API backend built to support the [shopper](https://github.com/zeta-squared/shopper) React application.

 ## Installation
 This API was developed with Python 3.12.3.
-To avoid any version errors ensure yours is also on this same release by using `python3 --version`.
-If you are comfortable working on an older version you can go ahead and see all requirements, and their version, in `./requirements.txt`
+To avoid any version errors ensure yours is also on this release or above by using `python3 --version`.
+If you are comfortable working on an older version you can go ahead and see all requirements, and their version, in `./requirements.txt`.

-Once you have ensured your Python install is ready to use create a virtual environment within the projection directory, `./`, by running
+Once you have ensured your Python install is ready to use, create a virtual environment within the project directory, `./`, by running
 ```
 python3 -m venv venv
 ```
 Always ensure you are working with the virtual environment.
 We can now install all the dependencies using `pip`.
 You will need to make sure you have `pip` install using `python3 -m pip --version`.
 If you don't have `pip` installed you can find more information [here](https://pip.pypa.io/en/stable/installation/') on how to install.

-Now we are ready, to install and run the API.
+Now we are ready to install and run the API.
 Activate the virtual environment by running `source venv/bin/activate`.
 Once inside the virtual environment run `python3 -m pip install -r requirements.txt` to install all dependencies.
 >[!IMPORTANT]
 >Make sure you are in the virtual environment.
 Otherwise the `pip` command will install the dependencies to your user account rather than just the virtual environment.